 YES!
 A simple month food diary could be given to the patient to fill in then return.
 This would give a far clearer insight into the lifestyle of the patient, highlighting any nutritionally deficient food the patient was eating.
 Also, foods that can trigger a flare for the individual would be far clearer by adding a symptoms checker into the diary.
 Daily nutrition could be tweaked in order to fuel health rather than flares.
 This change in nutrition can change the quality of life each day!

 Want to see how food is affecting your fibromyalgia symptoms?
 Click here to download your free Fibro Flair 21 Day Food Diary.

 If you are taking medication to manage your fibromyalgia symptoms, looking into natural ways of managing your symptoms can only be beneficial.
 It’s about finding what’s right for you BUT I can safely say that it’s a holistic approach that has helped me to manage symptoms and drastically improve my quality of life without taking any medication.

 Returning to a ‘Clean Diet’

 Eating Healthy, Natural, Real food, you are fuelling good health and it’s not only for people with fibro…it’s for everyone!

-I’ve heard people say (and thought myself), eating healthier is expensive and takes too much time, but I’ve found there are many meals that you can make that are very economical and easy.
+I’ve heard people say (and thought myself), eating healthier is expensive and takes too much time, but I’ve found there are many meals that you can make that are very economical, easy and made in bulk.
 Plus remember that hunger pangs are often a sign that your body is not getting the nutrients it needs, so by eating foods containing more nutrients you will feel full for longer and generally eat less.